tskit-dev/tsdate/docs/tutorial.rst

 	dated_ts = tsdate.date(inferred_ts, Ne=10000, mutation_rate=1e-8)

 All we need to run ``tsdate`` (with its default parameters) is the inferred tree sequence object, the *estimated* effective population size, and *estimated* mutation rate.
+Here we have provided a human mutation rate per base pair per generation, so the nodes dates in the resulting tree sequence should be interpreted as generations.

 .. _sec_tutorial_specify_prior: